 Testing your UI is a great way to make sure your app is running normally.
-The whole reasons for these tests is to make sure that the app is still intact by interacting with the visible elements.
+The whole reasons for these tests are to make sure that the app is still intact by interacting with the visible elements.
 Even though testing your UI is vital, there are some drawbacks like long run times, difficulty debugging and bad tests.

 Your App Has A Need For Speed

-Generally UI tests take a long time to run because they are testing everything, literally.
+Generally, UI tests take a long time to run because they are testing everything, literally.

 The tests are usually dependent on both the time it takes for data to be returned and also the speed at which the device can render the elements on the screen!
 To work through the slow tests, you can prioritize and group your tests to get quicker results.